rest-feeds/rest-feeds/README.md

 ### Aggregate Feeds

-_Aggregate feeds_ are used to share aggregates (aka master data, domain objects) with other systems for data replication.
+_Aggregate feeds_ are used to share aggregates (aka master data, domain objects) with other systems for data replication and to trigger actions.

 Every update to the resource leads to a new entry of the full current state in the feed.